• Skip to primary navigation

 • In a nonstick skillet over medium-high heat, crumble in the sausage and cook until brown, about 5 minutes.
 Drain on a paper lined plate and set aside to slightly cool.

-• In a large bowl, beat the eggs, then add in the cream cheese, cheddar, and salt, mixing until smooth.
+• In a large bowl, whisk the eggs, then add in the chunks of cream cheese, cheddar, salt, and cooked sausage, mixing to just combine.
 Pour the mixture into the cooled crust and bake until set and the top is golden, about 25-30 minutes.
 Cool the tart for 10 minutes before removing from tart pan or cutting.
-Optional, garnish with diced green onion.
+Garnish with diced green onion, optional.

 Notes